joshuamkite/terraform-aws-ssh-bastion-service/README.md

 Starting with version 3.7, ELB health check port may be optionally set to either port 22 (containerised service) or port 2222 (EC2 host sshd).
 From version 3.8 port 2222 is the default.
 If you are deploying a large number of bastion instances, all of them checking into the same parent account for IAM queries in reponse to load balancer health checks on port 22 causes IAM rate limiting from AWS.
 Using the modified EC2 host sshd of port 2222 avoids this issue, is recommended for larger deployments and is now default.
 The host sshd is set to port 2222 as part of the service setup so this heathcheck is not entirely invalid.
 Security group rules, target groups and load balancer listeners are conditionally created to support any combination of access/healthcheck on port 2222 or not.

+From version 4.3 You can now specify a list of one or more security groups to attach to the host instance launch configuration.
+This can be supplied together with or instead of a whitelisted range of CIDR blocks.
+It may be useful in an enterprise setting to have security groups with rules managed separately from the bastion plan but of course if you do not assign a suitable security group or whitelist then you may not be able to reach the service!

 ## Components (using default userdata)

 **EC2 Host OS (debian) with:**